 About Horo: another audacious sophism can be made with Soramimi being also the co-founder of “Dusk Records” with her partner Cory James, mainly to release their own work: in 2019, they exceptionally invited another producer, ASC, in an epic VA and, well, ASC is not very unfamiliar to Horo…

-At the end, by being – more or less admittedly – set “in the middle”, Soramimi has somehow softened the sound of Horo while keeping its intensity, and added more musicality to the Musique Concrète’s type of experimentation.
-By that, she has succeeded to create her own style, that merges various worlds to form a new one, highly artistic and interesting.
+In the end, by being – more or less admittedly – set “in the middle”, Soramimi has somehow softened the sound of Horo while keeping its intensity, and added more musicality to the Musique Concrète’s type of experimentation.
+By that, she has succeeded to create her own style, which merges various worlds to form a new one, highly artistic and interesting.

 She’s now making her debut on the poetic label “Oslated” with “The World Trembles In My Hands”, a very impressive album.
 “Oslated” is probably the best platform to welcome such a work, with its particular organic and deep artistic-oriented vision, also highlighted by the talented Clément Davout, in charge of the artwork.